BOOK NOW CALL US

 Inside the Park vs. Springdale Options

-Park charging advantages: The Visitor Center chargers integrate perfectly with shuttle access—park, plug in, and ride to trails along the scenic drive closed to private vehicles.
+Park charging advantages: The Visitor Center chargers integrate perfectly with shuttle access to the park, plug in, and ride to trails along the scenic drive closed to private vehicles.
 The Lodge offers charging with immediate trail access and dining.

 Park charging limitations: Only 2-4 charging ports exist inside the park.
 During peak season, these fill quickly, and the slow Level 2 speeds mean each car occupies a stall for hours.

-Springdale charging advantages: More stations spread across multiple hotels mean better availability.
+Springdale charging advantages: More stations spread across multiple hotels mean better availability, and many hotels in Springdale provide EV charging for guests.
 Driftwood Lodge alone offers four Blink chargers.
 Overnight charging lets you start each day at full capacity.
 Restaurants, shops, and shuttle stops sit within walking distance.

 Strategic consideration: Day visitors benefit from the Visitor Center charger while hiking.
-Overnight guests should book accommodations with charging to guarantee availability and wake up fully charged.
+Overnight guests should book accommodations with charging to guarantee availability and wake up fully charged, especially if it’s their first visit to Zion National Park and they’re still learning how to balance sightseeing with charging needs.

 EV Charging Locations in Zion National Park Area